Chemical Reaction Engineering

 For batch reactor:

-N_D, N_U: Number of moles of D and U at the end of the reaction.
+ND,NU: Number of moles of D and U at the end of the reaction.

 Ratio of the reaction rate of a given product to the reaction rate of key reactant A